rnirek/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-azure-fence-agent-sles.md

 ## Prerequisites

-Pacemaker clusters running on RHEL and SLES and using Azure fence agent  for STONITH purposes.
+Pacemaker clusters running on SLES and using Azure fence agent  for STONITH purposes.

 ## Description